aberhamm/cabernai-web/README.md

 - In root `package.json` change `name` and `description` according to new project name.
 Optionally change names in apps and packages too.
 Keep `@repo` prefix if you don't prefer different scope/company.
 - Modify `README.md` files of apps to be less general (eg. update projects names, customize tech stack).
 Project-specific READMEs should not contain general leftovers from the template.
 - Follow "How to use this project template?" section in `apps/` READMEs to set up each app.
+- See [README-DEPLOYMENT.md](README-DEPLOYMENT.md) for complete DigitalOcean deployment guide.
-- If not deploying to Heroku, remove `Procfile`(s) from repository.
+- If not using Heroku legacy support, remove `Procfile`(s) from repository.

 _[After this preparation is done, delete this section from README]_